sensu-plugins/sensu-plugins-pagerduty/README.md

 }
 ```

 In the Client hash you can define a `pager_team` key value pair.
 If the the client hash contains the `pager_team` key it will then no longer use the default `pagerduty.api_key` from the above hash but will look for the value given in the client.
+If the value given in the client is not found in the handler specified, then the default `pagerduty.api_key` will be used.
 The following client hash will alert using the team_name1 api key instead of the default api_key.
 This will allow different teams/hosts to alert different escalation paths.

 ```
 {